 Doctoral Program of the Department

 The PhD program of the Department consists of two parts.
-The first part consists of three courses (which are common to PhD and MPhil programs), each carrying 4 credits, totaling 12 credits, to be taught in a Semester, followed, in the second part, by a thesis/dissertation to be prepared by the student under the guidance of a research supervisor.
+The first part consists of three courses, each carrying 4 credits, totaling 12 credits, to be taught in a Semester, followed, in the second part, by a thesis/dissertation to be prepared by the student under the guidance of a research supervisor.

 |Name of the Course||Contact

 |Eco(C)-1001||Research Methodology in Economics||48||04|